 What is the Paid Loss Surcharge, and how could this impact the cost of my premium?

-- Insurance is designed to cover one’s property in a catastrophic, unforeseen loss.
+- Homeowners insurance is designed to cover one’s property in an unforeseen loss.
 On average, most policyholders either don’t submit any claims or only submit weather or glass claims over a three year period.
 However, the remaining claims are substantial enough to potentially cause everyone’s premium to rise.
 In order to prevent this, the vast majority of insurance companies have a “Paid Loss Surcharge” that is designed to isolate the rising cost of non-weather or glass related claims.
 Under this program, a policyholder’s first claim is not surcharged, but any subsequent claim(s) may cause the homeowner’s premium to rise significantly.

 What is the difference between Market Value and Replacement Cost?